hong142/MGMT690-Writeup-2/README.md

 Out of servers they run, thye partition running vm.
 Ebs harddruve.
 If you want ot store on that machine or atcht to tht machineHardwrive in the cloud the you toe on harddrive, the more you gonna spend.
 Instants gives yo acess to computing poer, attach storage to that.
 Rds, certain maount fodaa you can traoe, more expensive than datbse.
 Computing in the cloud, pay actual processing and for the storage.
 S3 is just stroarge, nothing about computing processing cpu, you just putting and gettingdata form that service.
 We’ll do later in s3, spne up in many of this serves to process data from s3,fro individual ahrdward  we hav eto attach to our dirvers. storage data together in a simpl unified place.
 Using server to get processing.

-Aws the reason prrety much one of the first plwyer, dominate the market for a long time, chaingi.
-Decide where to dploy.
-Instructure project, great support, more competitive.
-Stop paynign to competitor for tech we need.any partner of their can’t run on aws ,singnificant in the market.
-Its changing.

 Layer, abstruct that out, if you havea analytics program procees ifle in and rout run the same way.
 Nice and simple No layer, some special client. only have to know at theend.
 At integration part, come to analytics team, Where data is where we gonna process data from, we have to know that integration point how to put egrees to the end , which might be s3 or different place. we don’t really care, untl e have use case for soenthing else.